SevenMod/SevenMod/README.md

 * Chat triggers for admin console commands
 * Modular design with plugins that can be enabled or disabled

-## Built-in Plugins
+## Plugins

-SevenMod comes with several built-in plugins that provide basic functionality.
+SevenMod comes with several plugins that provide basic functionality.

 ### AdminFlatFile

 Loads admin users from a local configuration file.

+### AdminSQL

+Loads admin users from a SQL database.

 ### Advertisements